-Murrieta Rotary’s awe-inspiring, emotion-filled patriotic event, the Field of Honor, flies for the 7th year Nov.
-8 – 14, when hundreds of folks from the region recognize their personal heroes with a flag.
+Murrieta Rotary’s awe-inspiring, emotion-filled patriotic event, the Field of Honor, flies again this Veterans Day week,, when hundreds of folks from the region recognize their personal heroes with a flag.
 More than 2,000 full-sized American flags will be set up in perfect rows and columns for the week-long event that also features a number of other activities.

 It’s a week to pay honor and express thanks.
 And it’s also a time to educate — visitors to the Field gain knowledge about American history.
 We learn about our country’s flags, its highest military honor, its war dead.